ArkEcosystemArchive/docs-legacy/docs/cookbook/usage-guides/how-to-use-ark-desktop-wallet.md

 ![Bittrex-withdraw](./assets/how-to-use-the-desktop-wallet/Bittrex-withdraw.png)

 4. You will be presented with a 'Confirm ARK Withdrawal' page.
-Enter your Ark Address to your wallet (simply click on the address in your Ark Desktop Application, within your wallet) and paste.
+Enter your Ark Address to your wallet (simply click on the address in your Ark Desktop Wallet, within your wallet) and paste.
 Then, enter the amount of ARK you'd like to send to your Ark Wallet.
 Then select "Withdrawal", and "Confirm" the transaction.

 ![Bittrex-withdraw-confirm](./assets/how-to-use-the-desktop-wallet/Bittrex-withdraw-confirm.png)

 **Note:** Bittrex, like many exchanges, will send you an email that you need to open and select a link in to confirm the transaction.
 This is a typical security measure most exchanges perform.

 5. Your ARK will be sent on it's way to your Ark Wallet!
-You will soon be able to see your new ARK balance in the Ark Desktop Application!
+You will soon be able to see your new ARK balance in the Ark Desktop Wallet!

 ![Wallet-balance](./assets/how-to-use-the-desktop-wallet/Wallet-balance.png)